 - Contact local advocacy agency to request victim advocate - Consult Hospital SW per hospital protocol - Contact SANE-A/A or SANE-P/A for case consultation, per facility protocol and as appropriate for patient's sexual development.
 If SANE unavailable, proceed according to your facility protocol. - Per KRS 216.400, each victim shall have the right to determine whether a report shall be made to law enforcement.
 It is required to report to Child Protective Services or law enforcement where there is suspected abuse of a child, in all cases of suspected sex trafficking of a minor, and in all cases of female genital mutilation.
-(KRS 216B.400, KRS 620.030, and KRS 600.020) - Kentucky Department for Community Based Services Hotline 1-877-597-2331 - Immediate medical or mental health needs always take priority over evidence collection - Physician, NP or PA should provide medical clearance
+(KRS 216B.400, KRS 620.030, and KRS 600.020) - Kentucky Department for Community Based Services Hotline 1-877-597-2331 - Physician, APRN, or PA shall provide medical clearance - Immediate medical or mental health needs always take priority over evidence collection